seereason/chili/custom-events.md

 type instance EventObjectOf (CustomEvent 'MyEvent2)   = CustomEventObject 'MyEvent Text
 ```

-To add an event listener we just create handler and use `addEventListener`
+To add an event listener we just define a handler function and use `addEventListener`

 ```
 myEvent1Handler :: CustomEventObject 'EditorAppendEvent Text -> IO ()